sifive/wake/share/doc/wake/logging.md

 |--quiet            |          |         |         |           |            |    x     |          |                 |
 |--no-tty           |          |         |    x    |     x     |      x     |    x     |          |                 |
 |(default)          |          |         |         |     x     |      x     |    x     |          |                 |

+Unless overridden with `--fd:2=...` the *only* thing that ever appears on stderr coming out of wake is `logError`, and it always appears there.

 `println` and `print` go to `logReport`.
 You can make print statements that go to other levels with `printlnLevel` or `printLevel`.
 These statements are *not* saved to the wake database, no matter which `stream` they are sent to.